 Remember that you can cancel your life insurance before it ends but you normally can't extend it without applying for a new policy.

 If you are thinking of buying life insurance so that the payout can be used to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
 This is a specialist area and you should take appropriate advice to ensure that you've calculated the correct sum for the inheritance tax that will be due and so that it is separated from your estate.
 A specialist life insurance adviser* can do this at no extra cost to you.

 Choose the right type of life insurance

-- Level Term Insurance - gives you a lump sum that stays the same throughout the time that you're insured for.
-This means that if you die within the number of years you set, the insurer pays out the set amount of money that you are insured for.
-You could choose this to cover debts or your family.
+- Level Term Insurance - gives you a lump sum that stays the same throughout the period of time that you're insured.
+This means that if you die within the number of years you choose, the insurer pays out the set amount of money that you are insured for and this typically suits family, mortgage and debt life cover.

-- Reducing/Mortgage Life Insurance - pays out an amount of money that will reduce over time, usually in line with a repayment mortgage if you die within the policy term.
-It's usually only applicable to a repayment mortgage.
+- Decreasing/Mortgage Life Insurance - pays out an amount of money that will reduce over time, usually in line with a repayment mortgage if you die within the policy term.
+It's usually only suited to cover a repayment mortgage.